 Technically, broccolini is a mix between broccoli and a Chinese leaf vegetable that looks a bit like kale.
 A bit of a mash-up.

 So, yeah, it’s delicious and nutritious and all the good things.

-I like to steam it a bit, then sauté it (in the same pot, to keep clean-up easy) with some garlic and season with salt and pepper.
-You still want a bit of bite – no mushy broccolini here – but it should soften enough to make it un-crunchy (yes, that’s a word here).
+For broccolini, I like to steam it a bit, then sauté it (in the same pot, to keep clean-up easy) with some garlic and season with salt and pepper.
+Very simple but adds great flavor.

 - 1 bunch broccolini, ends trimmed (leave plenty of stalk)

-- 1 teaspoon olive oil
+- 1 teaspoon extra-virgin olive oil

-- 1-2 cloves garlic, minced
+- 2 cloves garlic, minced

-- 1/4 teaspoon kosher salt
+- ¼ teaspoon kosher salt

-- 1/4 teaspoon freshly cracked black pepper or red pepper flakes, for a bit of heat
+- ¼ teaspoon freshly cracked black pepper or red pepper flakes, for a bit of heat

-- Steam the broccolini for 4-6 minutes, until bright green and fork tender, but not overcooked
+- Steam the broccolini for 4-6 minutes, until bright green and fork tender, but not overcooked.

 - Remove steamer basket and in the same pan, heat olive oil over medium-low heat.